 - Bake in a preheated 375 degree Fahrenheit oven for 10 minutes.

-- Store the maple walnut cookies in an airtight container for a few days or freeze them for longer term storage.
+- Store these maple walnut cookies in an airtight container in the fridge for up to three days or freeze them for up to six months.